 d.
 The reduction allowance shall be applied to the required shoreline setback.
-For instance, if a reduction is proposed in the Residential - L environment, where the shoreline setback requirement is 30 percent of the average parcel depth, the shoreline setback could be reduced to 15 percent of the average parcel depth, but in no case less than 25 feet, if reduction Option 1 in the chart below is used.
+For instance, if a reduction is proposed in the Residential -L environment, where the shoreline setback requirement is 30 percent of the average parcel depth, the shoreline setback could be reduced to 15 percent of the average parcel depth, but in no case less than 25 feet, if reduction Option 1 in the chart below is used.

 e.
-See KZC 141.70.4 addressing request from relief for measuring the required shoreline setback and lot coverage if the OHWM is changed due to removal of hard shoreline stabilization f.e.
-The chart below describes the setback reduction options:
+See KZC 141.70.4 addressing request from relief for measuring the required shoreline setback and lot coverage if the OHWM is changed due to removal of hard shoreline stabilization

+$\underline{f.e.}$ The chart below describes the setback reduction options:

 Shoreline Setback Reduction Options Reduction Allowance Standard Reduction (min.
 25 ft. setback) Residential - L (A), (F) and (J) environments (min.
-15 ft. setback) Water Related Conditions or Actions ŝ 1 Presence of nonstructural or soft structural shoreline stabilization measures located at, below, or within five (5) feet landward of the lake's OHWM along at least 75 percent of the linear lake frontage of the subject property.
-This can include the removal of an existing hard structural shoreline stabilization measure and subsequent restoration of the shoreline to a natural or semi-natural state, including creation or enhancement of nearshore shallow-water habitat consistent with the soft structural shoreline stabilization provisions in KZC Reduce required setback by 15 percentage points, or in cases where the required setback is 60 feet or greater, reduce setback by 30 feet Reduce required setback by 15 feet
+15 ft. setback) Water Related Conditions or Actions 1 Presence of nonstructural or soft structural shoreline stabilization measures located at, below, or within five (5) feet landward of the lake's OHWM along at least 75 percent of the linear lake frontage of the subject property.
+This can include the removal of an existing hard structural shoreline stabilization measure and subsequent restoration of the shoreline to a natural or semi-natural state, including creation or enhancement of nearshore Reduce required setback by 15 percentage points, or in cases where the required setback is 60 feet or greater, reduce setback by 30 feet Reduce required setback by 15 feet